 Trust is a vital part of every relationship, but that’s not the kind I’m referring to here.
 I’m talking about the trust that strangers shouldn’t have with each other.

 Life has taught me not trust people in general, especially those I don’t know.
 But what I’ve experienced lately is others not immediately trusting me, which I was not prepared for.
 I think I just assume people will find little to be suspicious in me because I’m just a young, nice and honest girl.
-But you never know, and I shouldn’t assume that people know I have good intentions.
+But you never know, and I shouldn’t assume that people know that I have good intentions.

 I’ve come to appreciate the times when people question me because it holds me accountable and tells me that the other person is making smart choices.
-If the universe has warned me not to be naive and assume other people always have good intentions towards me, then why should I be let off more easily?
+If the universe has warned me not to be naive and assume other people always have good intentions towards me, then why should I be let off more easily than them?
 I need to be treated the same way.
 The people I’m dealing with should be smart enough to protect themselves from being fucked over, just as I try to.
 It makes me feel like we’re on level terms and that I’m dealing with a competent person.

 I recently lost out on a job because I didn’t sign up to get fingerprinted for a background check early enough.
 The results would take a week to come back, and I had to be cleared before I started because I was working with students.